joshcanhelp/josh-to-11/content/md/post/123-make-it-simple-focused-high-performance-and-polished-my-web-philosophy.md

 **1)** **Page load speed –** This is the low-hanging fruit of most sites.
 I’d estimate that 90% of the sites I come into contact with could have their loading speed improved (mine included but it’s in the upper percentile :) ).
 A faster site has been proven to increase the number of pages a visitor views (people are more likely to click around and stay on a site that moves quickly) and increase the likelihood someone will share a site with others.

 Page loading speed comes down to how many things you’re loading on your page and how large those things are.
 The less your load, the faster the page.
 Keep your code small and combined into as few files as possible, optimize your images in an image editor like GIMP or Photoshop, and [load as few external scripts (like share buttons and widgets) as possible](/improving-website-and-wordpress-performance-with-hard-coded-share-buttons/) and you’ll be in good shape.
-If you need an analysis of what can be done on your site, [contact me](/contact/).

 **2)** **Search engine optimization (SEO) –** Another piece of web site performance is how well it’s constructed for search engines.
 On average, about a third of your traffic should be coming from search engines (more if you’re a content-based site like mine).
 If you’re under 20% then something might be wrong and you may need an analysis.